 The phrase “OSHA inspection” is enough to cause dread in most business owners.
 Yet, it’s an odd reaction.
 After all, an OSHA inspection should prove a short-term inconvenience for businesses that follow safety regulations.
-Perhaps, it’s just the fear the unknown, since most businesses will never see an OSHA inspector.
+Perhaps, it’s just the fear of the unknown, since most businesses will never see an OSHA inspector.
 The exception is with higher risk businesses, such as construction and manufacturing.
 Since the risk of injury is so much higher, OSHA tends to focus more attention on these businesses.
 Not sure if your business is ready?
 Keep reading to find out what to expect.

 1. OSHA Inspection Essentials